Lucas-Melo0/Cineflex/README.md

 # Project09-Cineflex

 #  About the project
- A single page application **Tickets booking** website where you can watch your favorite movie, made using data from an API provided by Driven. .<br />
+ A single page application **Tickets booking** website where you can watch your favorite movie, made using data from an API provided by Driven. <br />
  This is my 9th project at Driven bootcamp